 The American Humanist Association provides annual Chapter Grants to support our local groups’ efforts to expand their membership, spread humanism, and practice humanist values in society.
 AHA Chapters may request grants ranging from $250 to $2,500 that fit our Organizational Development or Programming Track (see below).
 Submissions must include a clear purpose for the grant, a concise plan, a breakdown of how the money will be used, and a reliable measure of success.
 Preference goes to groups with one-off projects or who can provide evidence they can sustain ongoing progress.
 We encourage groups to be innovative and creative with their ideas so we can share humanism with a broader population.

-Awardees announced, agreements signed, and grant money paid by August 31
+Awardees announced, signed, and grant money paid by TBD

 Organizational Development Track